Engaged employees are those who are involved in, enthusiastic about and committed to their work and workplace.

 Mutual respect: Can team members also voice disagreement or dissent with ease?
-A great sign of a healthy team and a positive indicator of engagement is when teams make space for healthy arguments and disagreements, and can still continue to work towards shared goals.
+A great sign of healthy team engagement and a positive indicator of engagement is when teams make space for healthy arguments and disagreements and can still continue to work towards shared goals.

 Availability: Can employees turn to one or more of their teammates when they need help?
 Will teammates fill in for each other if one of them is on leave or is dealing with issues that is affecting their productivity?
 These forms of voluntary support among team members greatly drive employee engagement.

 Integrity: Does a manager walk the talk?
 Can a manager lead by example?
-Do a manager’s actions align with their words?
-The integrity of a manager is primarily gauged by dependability and reliability; if they’ll follow through with what they have said they will do.
+Do managers’ actions align with their words?
+The integrity of a manager is primarily gauged by dependability and reliability; if they follow through with what they have said, they will do.

-Support: When a manager shows genuine interest in an employee - both professionally and personally, an employee is bound to feel engaged.
+Support: When a manager shows genuine interest in an employee - both professionally and personally, employees feel valued and engaged.
 Take each of our own personal examples.
 When have we most felt engaged with an organization?
-Was it when we had a boss who helped us grow in our career, gave us the freedom to make decisions, and guided us?
+Was it when we had a boss who helped us grow in our careers, gave us the freedom to make decisions, and guided us?

 Leadership: Trust in leadership is of utmost importance.
 And trust is built when:

 Employee feedback: Employees want to have a say in decisions that are made in the organization.
-The opportunity to feed their opinions and views upwards is a positive indicator of employee engagement.
-However, a lot of organizations either fail in giving employees such a platform to share their feedback or miss acknowledging employee feedback, both of which can be equally detrimental to employee engagement.
+The opportunity to feed their opinions and views upward is a positive indicator of employee engagement.
+However, many organizations either fail to give employees such a platform to share their continuous feedback or miss acknowledge employee feedback, both of which can be equally detrimental to employee engagement.

 Work Environment: A conducive and safe physical environment is non-negotiable in engaging employees.
-While some employees especially in manufacturing might prioritize safety, others in the creative field might expect a more aesthetically designed workspace.
-Either way, a positive work environment with good lighting, accessibility features, and decor is bound to improve employee engagement whereas dangerous, unhealthy, and unappealing office spaces can result in disengagement.
+While some employees, especially in manufacturing, might prioritize safety, others in the creative field might expect a more aesthetically designed workspace.
+Either way, a positive work environment with good lighting, accessibility features, and decor is bound to improve employee engagement, whereas dangerous, unhealthy, and unappealing office spaces can increase employee disengagement costs.

 Competitive pay: Of course, while competitive salary and benefits are not everything that drives engagement, the absence of it can be disengaging for employees.
 And in today’s world, competitive pay includes more than just money.
 It also includes benefits and bonuses that employees will really value.
 For instance, paid family leave, paternity leave, stock options, paid time off to volunteer, free food and beverages, and more.

-As an organization meets each of these drivers of employee engagement, it becomes more attractive to job seekers and becomes more engaging to its existing staff.
+As an organization meets each of these drivers of employee engagement important since it becomes more attractive to job seekers and becomes more engaging to its existing staff.

-Disengaged employees: These employees are actively resentful about the organization and are underperformers.
+Disengaged employees: These employees are actively resentful of the organization and are underperformers.
 They tend to openly criticize the organization, their work, or managers, which can also negatively impact other employees.

-Not engaged employees: These employees fulfill their job responsibilities but are neutral about the organization.
+Not engaged employees: These employees fulfil their job responsibilities but are neutral about the organization.
 They mostly work on autopilot and are concerned about their paycheck.
-Almost engaged employees will need more reason to actively engage with the organization.
+Almost engaged employees will need more reason to engage with the organization actively.

 Almost Engaged Employees: These employees give their full at work and feel valued in the organization.
-They actively participate in decisions that affect their work and share a cordial relationship with team members.
+They actively participate in decisions that affect employee engagement, and their work and share a cordial relationship with team members.
 They are also very satisfied with personal development opportunities within the organization.

 Engaged Employees:These employees give their full at work and feel valued in the organization.
 They actively participate in decisions that affect their work and share a cordial relationship with team members.
 They are also very satisfied with personal development opportunities within the organization.

-Highly engaged employees:These employees love the work they do and are fully committed to the mission of the organization.
+Highly engaged employees:These employees love the work they do and are fully committed to the organization's mission.
 They bring with them a very positive attitude that is infectious and can positively impact others around them.
-They have a great sense of pride in the organization and the work that they do, and are very vocal about it.
+They have a great sense of pride in the organization and the work that they do and are very vocal about it.
 In short, they are also your brand ambassadors.